mfem/web/src/howto/ncmesh.md

 running the above code on a mesh with two hexahedra adjacent in the X direction will create an interface that cannot be constrained correctly.
 In such cases, MFEM will automatically adjust one side of the interface with additional refinements (called forced refinements) to ensure that the mesh remains a valid FEM mesh.
-In pathologic cases the forced refinements may propagate.
+In pathological cases the forced refinements may propagate.
 Using a reasonable `nc_limit` may reduce this effect.
 Nevertheless, a valid mesh is produced in all cases.